dalameh/thetradingoasis/README.md

 ## Notes
 - Built on a $0 budget, so backend may have **slight cold starts** — please be patient for first requests.
 - Fully functional, but still a **prototype**, so expect small tweaks and ongoing improvements.
-- The frontend is optimized for interactivity.
+- The frontend is fully optimized for interactivity.

 ---